NCAA Division II men's soccer tournament

 The NCAA Division II men's soccer tournament (formerly the NCAA College Division soccer tournament) is an annual event organized by the National Collegiate Athletic Association (NCAA) to determine the national champions of men's collegiate soccer among its Division II members in the United States and Canada.
 It has been held every year since 1972; prior to that, all teams competed in a single tournament.

 The most successful program has been Southern Connecticut State, with six national titles.

-Lynn are the defending champions, winning their fourth national title in 2024.
+Midwestern State are the defending champions, winning their first national title in 2025.

 Format

 The Division II tournament is structured around four unbalanced Super Regionals from the eight NCAA regions (Atlantic, Central, East, Midwest, South, South Central, Southeast, and West).
 At least two and as many as six teams from each region are selected with no automatic qualifiers given.
 The selection criteria used is similar to that used in Division I, although one difference is that the RPI is replaced with the Quality of Winning Percentage Index, a more subjective measure.
 In 2016, the tournament field consisted of a 38-team, single-elimination tournament.

 The first two rounds are played on campus sites with the highest seed usually hosting the regional semis and finals.
 The winners of each region meet in the third round and/or quarterfinals, with the host being determined by specific criteria or, failing that, geographical rotation.
 The final two rounds are played at a predetermined site.
 The 2016 semifinals and final, for example, were held at Swope Soccer Village in Kansas City, Missouri and hosted by the Mid-America Intercollegiate Athletics Association and the Kansas City Sports Commission.